internet-of-production/Wasm-ESP-IDF-Mesh-Demo/README.md

 - To deploy multiple processor/monitor nodes, set unique MAC addresses for `uint8_t new_mac[6]`

 ### Upload
 Make sure that your board is connected and PIO destinates the corresponding port.
-After build and upload the code to the MCU, a sample WASM file `main.wasm` also has to be uploded.
+After build and upload the program to the MCU, a sample WASM file `main.wasm` also has to be uploded.
 You find this operation button under `Project task -> <board name> -> platform -> upload file system image` in the PIO menu.

 ## Web IDE
 A prototype of web IDE is available here: https://wasm-ide.herokuapp.com/ide.html